njadid/asynch_py/docs/terminology.rst

 -  A *thread* is a sequence of instructions (code) to a processor. *Multithreading* is when many threads are created by a program and potentially executed simultaneously on a single node.
 ASYNCH does not currently support multithreading explicitly (it may occur “behind the scenes” in MPI, however).

 Generally with ASYNCH, a one-to-one correspondence between the number of cores and processes is desired.
 More processes than cores means some cores must run more than one process, creating computational bottlenecks.
 More cores than processes means some cores will have no work to complete.

-.. |The clusters for the example equations ([eq: explicit example]) viewed graphically.| image:: explicit_example.pdf